Dresser-Rand

 Dresser-Rand is an American engineering and manufacturing company owned by Siemens Energy.
 The company designs, manufactures, and services equipment used in the extraction of petroleum and natural gas.
 The company was formed in 1986 as a joint venture of Dresser Industries and Ingersoll Rand.

 History

 Ingersoll Rand

 Ingersoll Rand's roots date back to 1871 when Simon Ingersoll formed the Ingersoll Rock Drill Company after patenting a steam-powered rock drill design.
 The company merged with the Sergeant Drill Company in 1888 and became the Ingersoll-Sergeant Drill Company.
 In 1905, the company merged with Rand Drill Company, which six years prior had begun manufacturing compressors in Painted Post, New York.
 The result was the Ingersoll Rand Company.

+In 2000, Flowserve purchased Ingersoll-Dresser Pumps, a business unit of Ingersoll-Rand, for $775 million, creating the world’s second largest pump company.

 Dresser Industries

 Dresser Industries was created from the 1938 merger of the Solomon R. Dresser Company (founded in Bradford, Pennsylvania) and the Clark Brothers Company (founded in 1880 in Belmont, New York; moved to Olean, New York in 1912).

 The Dresser Clark Company, which was incorporated in 1956 as Dresser Industries, manufactured steam, diesel, and reciprocating engines as well as centrifugal compressors in Olean, and in a facility in Le Havre, France.

 In 1984, Dresser Industries acquired Turbodyne Corporation from the McGraw-Edison Company, which had previously purchased the Studebaker-Worthington Company in 1979.
 In 1985, Dresser Industries acquired a 50% share of the Kongsberg Våpenfabrikk gas turbine division, the producer of the KG2, the world's first radial gas turbine.
 The remaining 50% share of Kongsberg's gas turbine division was purchased by Dresser-Rand in 1989.